What is syphilis?

 Stage 3: Syphilis spreads throughout your body.
 Any body part can be infected by syphilis but particularly your heart, blood vessels, brain, and spinal cord.

-There is often a gap between stage 2 and stage 3.
+There is often a time gap between stage 2 and stage 3.
 This gap is called the latent period.
-During the latent period, people feel well and can't pass syphilis to other people.
+During the latent period, people feel well and usually can't pass syphilis to other people.
 Sometimes syphilis stops after stage 2.
-However, about 1 out of 3 people go on to stage 3.
+However, about 1 out of 3 people with an untreated syphilis infection go on to stage 3.

 Symptoms are different in each stage of syphilis.